I was born in Los Angeles at the Queen Of The Angels

 involving satellites test stations and worked in that field

-You can see samples of my work by clicking on MOVIES, and/or MUSIC VIDEOS.
+You can see samples of my work by clicking on the link for AWARDS, FILM FESTVALS, SCREENINGS, MOVIES, and/or MUSIC VIDEOS.